-Adjustment to external data
+Adjustments to external data

-The adjustment to external data was conducted, which involves the calibration of the household weights in conjunction with external sources.
-It enables the distribution of auxiliary variables on both household and individual level.
-The auxiliary variable used at household level is the household size and the auxiliary variable used at personal level is the distribution of population by age (five years age groups) and sex.
-Applying calibration a) the estimated households by size conform to the number of households of the reference period resulting from projection of the trend observed between the population censuses of 1991 and 2001 and b) the estimated population by sex and age conforms to the population calculated by projecting data of the reference period coming from vital statistics (population census, births, deaths, migration).
+There was adjustment to external data that involved the calibration of the household weights in conjunction with external sources.
+This enables entails the distribution of auxiliary variables on both household and individual level.
+The auxiliary variables used at household level were the household size and at personal level the distribution of population by age (five years age groups) and sex.

+Applying calibration a) the estimated households by size conform to the number of households of the reference period resulting from projection of the trend observed between the population censuses of 2001 and 2011 and b) the estimated population by sex and age conforms to the population calculated by projecting data of the reference period coming from vital statistics (population census, births, deaths, migration).